 The College Credit Plus Program was created by the Ohio Legislature to allow all students to enroll in a college or university to earn dual high school and college credit.
-The program is available to qualified public, non-public and homeschooled students.
+The program is available to qualified public, private, parochial or home school student.

 Through the College Credit Plus Program:

-- Students are eligible to enroll in classes during the fall and spring semesters
+- Students are eligible to enroll in classes during fall and spring semesters

-- Students must work with their high school guidance counselors to discuss specific high school policies
+- Students must work with their school guidance counselors to discuss specific school policies

 - Students will receive both high school graduation credit and college credit

 - Public high school student’s tuition will be paid directly out of the public school’s state funds

 - Non-public and homeschooled students are subsidized by a specific sum of money set aside by the Ohio General Assembly, and funds are awarded on a first-come, first-served basis

 - Required textbooks, tuition and fees related to coursework are provided for both public and non-public students by the individual school district